26 Unique and Unusual Things to Do in Seoul

 Gyeongchun Line Forest Park

 Gyeongchun Line used to be a railroad line that stopped operating in 2010.
-Now, it is a 6.3-kilometre-long walking path.
+Now, it is a 6.3-kilometer-long walking path.
 Gyeongchun Line was built to develop various industries along the line.

 The park was opened to the public in 2017, so it is a relatively new attraction.
 The main attraction along the path is Hwarangdae Station.
 Here, you can find a couple of old steam locomotives, rail cars, and shipping containers.
 All visitors can also step inside and walk around the old vehicles.